• Home

 First came Gwendolen Harleth, the heroine in George Eliot’s Daniel Deronda.
 Published as a serial beginning in 1876, the character is lovely and polished, but suffers much in the story.

-Gwendolen Fairfax is part of one of the two couples ultimately united in Oscar Wilde’s The Importance of Being Earnest.
-The play debuted in 1895.
+Gwendolen Fairfax is part of one of the two couples ultimately united in the Oscar Wilde play The Importance of Being Earnest.
+It debuted in 1895 and has been performed – and adapted – ever since.

 Gwendoline was also an 1886 opera by French composer Emmanuel Chabrier.